-There were no changes to valuation assumptions or methods for the 2019 valuation.
+There were no changes to valuation assumptions or methods for the 2020 valuation.
+There were no changes in benefit provisions reported.

-4. 2019 Plan Experience
+4. 2020 Plan Experience

-The aggregate experience during 2019 was favorable, with an overall gain/(loss) of \$1,164,118.
+The aggregate experience during 2020 was favorable, with an overall gain/(loss) of \$1,674,421.
 The detailed gain/(loss) information is shown on page B-7.

-Investment return on both the market value and actuarial value of assets for calendar year 2019 exceeded the assumed rate of return for the valuation (see page C-4).
+Investment return on both the market value and actuarial value of assets for calendar year 2020 exceeded the assumed rate of return for the valuation (see page C-4).
 However, the asset smoothing method only recognizes 20% of a given year's investment gain or loss.
 Partial recognition of gains and losses from prior years along with this year's gain resulted in an overall gain on the funding value of assets.
-In addition to the investment experience gain, there was a non-investment gain due to greater member terminations than expected, and a slight gain on pay (due to actual pay increases being less than assumed).
+These gains were offset partially due to a loss from more retirements than expected.